 I couldn’t find the MINIMI Light Machine Gun, so I was looking for various places, and it was lying under the bathroom scale.
 The only cause is my cat, Chai.
 I was worried that it would be the same as the TBM-3 Avenger canopy again.
-I should put the small parts in a Tupperware and cover it with a lid.
+I should put the small parts in Tupperware and cover them with a lid.

-I thought that black surfacers are easy to paint light and shadows, so I tried several times in the past, but personally I didn’t feel much effect.
+I thought that black surfacers are easy to paint light and shadows, so I tried several times in the past, but personally, I didn’t feel much effect.
 This time, I used a white surfacer as a primer.
 Anyway, I think it’s better to use a surfacer because it sticks to paint better than painting a smooth plastic surface with water-based acrylic paint.